mwaeckerlin/letsencrypt/README.md

 Additional Options, e.g. `--dry-run`, can be added in variable `OPTIONS`.

 This image is used with [mwaeckerlin/reverse-proxy](https://github.com/reverse-proxy).
+Check there for a full sample.